Interstate 435: Route description

 I-435, a loop route of I-35, is 83.02 mi long and intersects with nearly every other Interstate Highway in the Kansas City area (except for I-635 and I-670).
 An additional 2.8 mi near Kansas City International Airport is signed along with I-29 and U.S. Route 71 (US 71), making I-435 the second-longest complete beltway numbered as a single Interstate Highway in the US and seventh longest in the world after I-275 in Cincinnati, Ohio, at 83.71 mi; Beltway 8 in Houston, Texas, at 88 mi; Bundesautobahn 10 in Berlin at 122 mi; and M25 motorway in London at 117 mi; as well as 7th and 8th ring roads in Beijing.
 The majority—52.8 mi—of I-435 is within the state of Missouri, and most of that roadway lies within the city limits of Kansas City.
 The first/last exit is at I-435's parent route, I-35, in Lenexa, Kansas.
 Going clockwise around Kansas City, the next interchange is exit 1A for Lackman Road.
 The milepost numbers do not start over when I-435 crosses the state line, but where it shares the same roadway as I-29, the latter's milepost (and therefore exit) numbering takes precedence.

+The section of I-435 from mile marker 63.4 to mile marker 54.2 is designated as the Lamar Hunt Memorial Highway in honor of Lamar Hunt, the founder of the Kansas City Chiefs.
+This section of the highway passes near Arrowhead Stadium, the Chiefs' home stadium.